YangNaruto/FQ-GAN/README.md

 2. ```--commitment``` : it is the commitment coefficient, default=1.0
 3. ```--dict_size```:  the size of the EMA dictionary, default=8, meaning there are 2^8 keys in the dictionary.
 4. ```--dict_decay```:  the momentum when learning the dictionary, default=0.8.

+## FQ-U-GAT-IT
+This code is based on the official [U-GAT-IT](https://github.com/taki0112/UGATIT).
+Here we plan to give more details of the dataset preparation and code usage.
+### Dependencies
+**python 3.6.x, tensorflow-gpu-1.14.0, opencv-python, tensorboardX**

+### Prepare datasets